-Grief is often only thought of as a mental experience, but there’s also physical effects that come with it.
+Grief is often only thought of as a mental experience, but there are also physical effects that come with it.

 The stress caused by grief has harmful physical effects on the body if it’s prolonged.
 And although everyone grieves differently, most people experience some physical symptoms when grieving the loss of a loved one.

 According to Psych Central, our bodies go through certain phases when faced with stress, such as grieving a loss.
 The first phase is the “alarm reaction” that happens when the stress occurs, like the death of a loved one.